-- Ensuring equality of opportunity for all – students should be able to access as wide a range of learning opportunities as well as being fully integrated in school life socially.
+- Ensuring equality of opportunity for all – pupils should be able to access a wide range of learning opportunities as well as being fully integrated in school life socially.

-- Providing appropriate support to allow all students to achieve the highest possible levels of performance, both academically (students with SEND should be making at least expected progress) but also in other areas of school life;
+- Providing appropriate support to allow all pupils to achieve the highest possible levels of performance, both academically (pupils with SEND should be making at least expected progress) but also in other areas of school life;

-- Raising the self-esteem and aspirations of students with SEN and developing their skills as independent learners.
+- Raising the self-esteem and aspirations of pupils with SEN and developing their skills as independent learners.

 - Developing and maintaining communication and effective partnerships with parents;